 To his credit, Bell told the media he tried to learn from his prison experience but also didn't dwell on it.
 He told the Kansas City Star, "I am ashamed of what happened and what it did to my family, my team, and my career.
 Why would I want to talk about it?
 It's a negative in my life".

-In 1988 Bell was not playing all that well and at some point failed a league-administer drug test and was suspended for the final four games of the year.
+In 1988 Bell was not playing all that well and at some point failed a league-administered drug test and was suspended for the final four games of the year.

 But really, those last four years were not the Bell of old.
 He just didn't have the explosion or the effectiveness he did earlier in his career.
 Why?
 Who knows.
 But the skill set had diminished.